310mc/https-310mc.github.io-tl/source/_posts/scout/ABYSS.md

 tags:
 - Story Index
 - Akira
 description: "[ES!!]
-A mysterious pot placed in the Marine Life Club brings back memories of bygone days.
+A mysterious urn placed in the Marine Life Club brings back memories of bygone days.
 What lies beneath the mystery of the ABYSS that Kanata and the others experienced during their childhood…?"
-permalink: test123456789/
+permalink: ABYSS/
 hidden: true
 ---
 <div class="preview-wrapper reverse" style="--storyColor:#5ac189;--storyColor-rgb:90,193,137;--storyColor-h:147.4;--storyColor-s:45.4%;--storyColor-l:55.5%;">